gmofishsauce/yarc/doc/ISA.md

 | 5          | 1                    | Rotate left through carry.
 The LS bit is set to the value of the carry flag.
 The carry flag is set to the value of the MS bit.
 Other bits are shifted left one position. |
 | 6          | -2                   | Rotate right.
 The MS bit and carry flag are set to the value of the LS bit.
 Other bits are shifted right one position. |
 | 7          | -1                   | Rotate right through carry.
 The MS bit is set to the value of the carry flag.
 The carry flag is set to the value of the LS bit.
 Other bits are shifted right one position. |

+For asf (arithmetic shift), the carry flag is not affected.
+The src2 operand specifies the amount of the shift, -1 or -2 positions (right) or 1 or 2 positions (left).
+For right shifts, the MS bit of the word is duplicated.
+For left shifts, zeroes are introduced.

 ### Additional Opcodes